What is a Baptist?

 3. History books are written by the ones who are left behind; some groups may be falsely accused of holding certain doctrines in order to lend justification to their persecutors (1 Peter 3:15,16; Matthew 5:11,12)

-The Montanists - 2nd Century, Asia Minor
+The Montanists - 2nd Century,

 Notable Montanists: Montanus, Tertullian